-Schengen Visa for Indian Passport Holders and Indian Citizens
+How to Apply for a Schengen Visa from India.
+A Complete Visa Guide for Indian Passport Holders and Indian Citizens

 A lot of Bollywood movies have created a soft spot for countries like Switzerland and France in the hearts of Indians everywhere.
 It’s no wonder that you’re interested in traveling to the Schengen nations.
 Europe, the land of wonders, is one of the most visited continents in the world.
 If you wish to visit Europe, you need to hold a Schengen visa.
 In this article learn more about how to apply for a Schengen Visa from India, Schengen Visa Application Requirements, Fees and Guidelines for Indian Passport Holders and Indian Citizens, List of Schengen Embassies in India.